jeffdeng94/react-cocktail-search-app/README.md

 # Search Your Favorite Cocktail

-A movie web-app for dynamically retrieved cocktails list [Live Link](https://jeffdeng-project-cocktail.netlify.app/)
+A web-app for dynamically retrieved cocktails list [Live Link](https://jeffdeng-project-cocktail.netlify.app/)

 ## Description

 This app is built with React.

-The purpose of this project is to practice and enhance my front-end development skills, especially React and its related tech such as React Router.
+The purpose of this project is to practice and enhance my front-end development skills, especially React framework such as React Router.

 ## Relevant Techs